 Property, Plant and Equipment and Depreciation - Property, plant and equipment are stated at cost.
-Plant and equipment are depreciated using primarily the straight-line method over their estimated useful lives as follows: buildings and improvements, 10 to 39 years; machinery and equipment, 3 to 5 years; furniture and fixtures, 5 to 7 years.
+Plant and equipment are depreciated using primarily the straight-line method over their estimated useful lives as follows: buildings and improvements, 10 to 39 years; machinery and equipment, 3 to 10 years; furniture and fixtures, 5 to 7 years.

 Impairment of Long-Lived Assets - Property, plant and equipment are reviewed for impairment in accordance with ASC 360, Property, Plant and Equipment ("ASC 360") if events or changes in circumstances indicate that the carrying amounts may not be recoverable.
 Recoverability of assets is measured by a comparison of the carrying amount of an asset to its related estimated undiscounted future cash flows.
 If the sum of the expected undiscounted cash flows is less than the carrying value of the related asset or group of assets, a loss is recognized for the difference between the fair value and carrying value of the asset or group of assets.
 To derive the fair value, the Company utilizes the income approach and the fair value determined is categorized as Level 3 in the fair value hierarchy.
 The fair value of each asset group is determined using the estimated future cash flows discounted at an estimated weighted-average cost of capital.
 For purposes of the impairment review, the Company groups assets at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
-In the case of its retail stores, the Company groups assets at the individual store level.
-In connection with the Company's impairment review, the Company's retail segment recognized an impairment charge of \$93,000 in 2012 and \$165,000 in 2011, which was recorded within selling and administrative expenses in the Consolidated Statements of Earnings.
-No impairment charge was recognized in 2013.
+In conjunction with the Company's impairment review, the Company's retail segment recognized an impairment charge of \$93,000 in 2012, \$165,000 in 2011, and \$310,000 in 2010 which was recorded within selling and administrative expenses in the Consolidated Statements of Earnings.

 Goodwill and Intangible Assets - Goodwill represents the excess of the purchase price over the estimated fair value of the underlying assets acquired and liabilities assumed in the acquisition of a business.
 Goodwill is not subject to amortization.
-Other intangible assets consist of trademarks, customer relationships, and a non-compete agreement.
+Other intangible assets consist of a non-compete agreement, customer relationships, and trademarks.
 Intangible assets with definite lives are amortized over their estimated useful lives.
 Intangible assets which are not amortized are reviewed for impairment annually and whenever events or changes in circumstances indicate the carrying amounts may not be recoverable.
 See Note 8.

 Life Insurance - Life insurance policies are recorded at the amount that could be realized under the insurance contracts as of the date of financial position.
-These assets are included within other assets in the Consolidated Balance Sheets.
+These assets are included within Other Assets in the Consolidated Balance Sheets.
 See Note 9.

-Contingent Consideration - The Company recorded its estimate of the fair value of contingent consideration related to the Bogs acquisition within other short-term accrued liabilities and other long-term liabilities in the Consolidated Balance Sheets.
+Contingent Consideration - The Company recorded its estimate of the fair value of contingent consideration related to the Bogs acquisition within other short-term accrued liabilities and other long-term liabilities on the Consolidated Balance Sheets.
 On a quarterly basis, the Company revalues the obligation and records increases or decreases in its fair value as an adjustment to operating earnings.
 Changes to the contingent consideration obligation can result from adjustments to the discount rate, accretion of the discount due to the passage of time, or changes in assumptions regarding the future performance of Bogs.
 The assumptions used to determine the fair value of contingent consideration include a significant amount of judgment, and any changes in the assumptions could have a material impact on the amount of contingent consideration expense or income recorded in a given period.
 See Note 11.